angcarcione/PipelineProject_Angelina_Carcione/README.md

 *PLEASE NOTE*

-Once you run, you will not need to input anything EXCEPT for when it comes to BLAST and Downloading: ncbi_dataset.zip .
+Once you run, you will not need to input anything after running the above command EXCEPT for when it comes to BLAST and Downloading: ncbi_dataset.zip.

 It will ask you if it is okay to replace the READme.md.
-You can say whatever you deem fit, I say yes as it will not affect the results.
+You can say whatever you deem fit, I say yes (y) as it will not affect the results.

 ######
 # How the real SRA files were fetched